duncombe/wikis/Development-of-Test-Themes.md

 A state is is the process of delimiting an area off its coast that is suitable for the placement of a major wind turbine farm.
 The state must adhere to a number of laws and implementing policies before it can formally delineate an area for wind turbine development and solicit bids.

 ### Questions for consideration
-* What data is needed for particular energy planning policies (Outer Continental Shelf Lands Act, National Environmental Policy Act, etc)?
+* Pre-IPython Notebook Policy Question and Policy to Data Mapping Exercise: What data is needed for particular energy planning policies (Outer Continental Shelf Lands Act, National Environmental Policy Act, etc.)?
-* Can that data be easily accessed from the available registries and catalogs?
-If so, which registries can each data set be accessed through?
-* Using baseline metrics developed under Theme 1 for registries, are there certain registries that are better or worse for accessing particular data sets?
+* Can we discover, access, and overlay on a time series time series data for wind speed and direction for set of proposed wind turbine locations (lat, long) over the past 30 years?
+* Can we discover, access, and overlay a map of proposed wind turbine locations with data sets showing ship traffic and/or other human uses (e.g. recreation, commercial fisheries, VMS data)?
+* Can we discover, access, and overlay a map of proposed wind turbine locations with core IOOS variable data over a certain bounding box and/or ecologically sensitive areas and/or Marine Protected Areas designated by law?

 ### Required Data to Answer Questions
-* wind data point
+* wind
-* area of interest
 * bathymetry
 * land polygon for distance calculations
 * global wind energy parameters